GryphOne: Symbol-Aware Masked Diffusion for Structural Refinement in Offline Handwritten Mathematical Expression Recognition: Experiments

 \subsection{Datasets}

-We evaluate the proposal on two standard benchmarks for handwritten mathematical expression recognition: \textbf{MathWriting} and \textbf{CROHME}.
-Both datasets are provided in InkML format, containing stroke coordinate sequences (X--Y time series) with corresponding \LaTeX{} annotations.
+We evaluate GryphOne on two standard benchmarks for HMER: MathWriting~\cite{MATH25} and CROHME~\cite{CROHME14,CROHME16,CROHME19,CROHME23}.
+These datasets are provided in InkML format, which represents handwritten expressions as vector graphics, along with corresponding \LaTeX{} annotations.
+Each sample is rasterized into a fixed-resolution image of 224 by 224 pixels with a 1-pixel stroke width in our experiments.